nusco/powernap/README.markdown

   end

 Feel free to come up with your own overrides for HTTP verbs, but don't break PowerNap's expectations.
 GET on a resource is always supposed to return the resource as JSON, PUT takes JSON and returns an id in the response body, and so on.

-= MongoDB integration

-If you want persistent resources that are stored in MongoDB, just use normal Mongoid objects, and include PowerNap::Resource::Mongoid to turn them into resources:

-  class Book
-    include PowerNap::Resource::Mongoid
-    include Mongoid::Document

-    field :title, type: String
-  end

-_todo_

 = License